-While the submission structure was standardized with CTD, even if not fully implemented globally, the submissions were implemented globally, the sub still paper-based.
+While the submission structure was standardized with CTD, even if not fully implemented globally, the submissions were still paper-based.
 This meant continued costs and time related to print production and shipping.
 This was exacerbated by the continuing tendency for submissions to increase in size.
 Agencies wanted more information to improve their review processes and the standardized submission structure made it easier to ask or require this from sponsors.